-The success of the cannabis industry may be significantly influenced by the public's perception of cannabis's medicinal and recreational applications.
+The success of the cannabis industry may be significantly influenced by the public's perception of the medicinal and recreational applications of cannabis.
 Cannabis is a controversial topic, and there is no guarantee that future scientific research, publicity, regulations, medical opinion and public opinion relating to cannabis will be favourable.
-The cannabis industry is an early-stage business that is constantly evolving with no guarantee of viability.
+The cannabis industry is a new industry that is constantly evolving with no guarantee of viability.
 The market for cannabis is uncertain, and any adverse or negative publicity, scientific research, limiting regulations, medical opinion and public opinion relating to the consumption of cannabis may have a material adverse effect on our operational results, consumer base and financial results.